 This course introduces beginning students to computers and the latest application software.
 The course includes the history of computers, information processing, file management, discussion of hardware and software, operating systems and utility programs, and the Internet.
-The laboratory component includes Microsoft Office XP® (Word®, Excel®, Access®, PowerPoint®).
+The laboratory component includes Microsoft Office®.
 This course may not be used for credit by Computer Science or Management Information Systems majors.
 2 hours lecture/2 hours lab

-CSC 101 Scientific Programming 3 CR
+CSC 101 Scientific Programming

-This is an introductory course in scientific programming using FOR-TRAN 90 to solve science and engineering problems.
+This is an introductory course in scientific programming using FORTRAN 90 to solve science and engineering problems.
 Emphasis is on the logical analysis of a problem and the formulation of a computer program leading to the solution.

-2 hours lecture/2 hours lab.
-Prerequisite: CSC 100 or equivalent knowledge of computing and exit CPT in Algebra
+Prerequisite: CSC 100 or equivalent knowledge of computing

+and exit CPT in Algebra